mopidy/mopidy-spotify/README.rst

 v2.0.0 (UNRELEASED)
 -------------------

 - Rewrite using pyspotify 2.
-Still left to reimplement for feature parity with Mopidy-Spotify 1.2.0:
+Should have feature parity with Mopidy-Spotify 1.

-  - Emit playlists changed events when playlists are changed by other clients.

 **Config**